Window Tint Laws By State

 To help you wade through the rules and find the window tint laws for your state, we’ve put together this article.
 You’ll see that with our help, you can easily determine the allowable tint level for your vehicle and avoid a hassle with law enforcement or registration officials in the future.

-51 Different States, 51 Different Rules
+51 Different States, 51 Different Tint Laws

 It probably comes as no surprise to you that, when it comes to laws on window tinting, state governments make things as complicated as possible!
 Not known for their logic or simplicity, each state applies their own rules to automotive window tints.
 While this isn’t a major problem when you stay put in your home state, those who travel a lot, purchase out-of-state vehicles or move around the country can find the various tint laws by state confusing.